Skip to content

 Google Sheets is an industry-agnostic powerhouse.
 Like Google Docs, it's built for collaboration—and you can use it for just about anything that can be organized into rows and columns.
 Manage your freelancer roster.
 Track your quarterly budget.
 Monitor inventory levels across warehouses.
 Whatever needs tracking, Sheets can probably handle it.

-As versatile as the tool is, your spreadsheets can quickly get messy, especially when you're manually copying and pasting information from different tools.
+But as versatile as the tool is, your spreadsheets can quickly get messy, especially when you're manually copying and pasting information from different tools.
 That's where AI and automation can help you.

 Zapier is the most connected AI orchestration platform—integrating with thousands of apps from partners like Google, Salesforce, and Microsoft.
-Use interfaces, data tables, and logic to build secure, automated, AI-powered systems for your business-critical workflows across your organization's technology stack.
+Use forms, data tables, and logic to build secure, automated, AI-powered systems for your business-critical workflows across your organization's technology stack.
 Learn more.

 Skip ahead